MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/windows-defender-application-control/design/create-wdac-policy-using-reference-computer.md

 ---
 title: Create a WDAC policy using a reference computer
-description: To create a Windows Defender Application Control (WDAC) policy that allows all code installed on a reference computer within your organization, follow this guide.
+description: To create a Windows Defender Application Control (WDAC) policy that allows all code installed on a reference computer within your organization, follow this guide. ms.localizationpriority: medium ms.date: 08/08/2022 ms.topic: article
-keywords: security, malware
-ms.assetid: 8d6e0474-c475-411b-b095-1c61adb2bdbb
-ms.prod: windows-client
-ms.mktglfcycl: deploy
-ms.sitesec: library
-ms.pagetype: security
-ms.localizationpriority: medium
-audience: ITPro
-author: jsuther1974
-ms.reviewer: jogeurte
-ms.author: vinpa
-manager: aaroncz
-ms.date: 08/08/2022
-ms.technology: itpro-security
-ms.topic: article
 ---

 # Create a WDAC policy using a reference computer

-**Applies to:**

-- Windows 10
-- Windows 11
-- Windows Server 2016 and above

 >[!NOTE]
 >Some capabilities of Windows Defender Application Control are only available on specific Windows versions.
 Learn more about the [Windows Defender Application Control feature availability](../feature-availability.md).